 2. Send a Text

-Inviting someone to church doesn't have to be complicated, just send a text.
-Copy one of these examples, fill in the blanks, and invite a friend to Church on the Move.
+Copy one of these sample texts, fill in the blanks, and invite a friend to Church on the Move.

 - "Hey, are you going to church anywhere right now?
 I thought you could join me at Church on the Move's _______ location this week."
 (Or, "We could watch online together at my house this week.")

 - "Hey, would you be up for going to church with me this week?
 I go to Church on the Move _____ location at [service time]."

 - "Hey, my church has some great content on the topic we were talking about this afternoon.
 Here's a link [link to podcast]."

 - "Hey, my kids love Church on the Move's kids classes.
 I was thinking you and [their child's name] could join us this weekend.
 Here's a link to [your child's name] favorite YouTube video from Kids on the Move so you can get a feel for what their services are like.
 Let me know if you're up for it!"